MiraldiLab/maxATAC/README.md

 This version requires python 3.9, `bedtools`, `samtools`, `pigz`, `wget`, `git`, and `bedGraphToBigWig` in order to run all functions.

 > The total install requirements for maxATAC with reference data are ~2 GB.

 ### Installing with Conda

-1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9 maxatac samtools wget bedtools ucsc-bedgraphtobigwig pigz`
+1. Create a conda environment for maxATAC with `conda create -n maxatac python=3.9 samtools wget bedtools ucsc-bedgraphtobigwig pigz`

+> If you get an error installing ucsc-bedgraphtobigwig try `conda install -c bioconda ucsc-bedgraphtobigwig`

+2. Install maxATAC with `pip install maxatac`

-2. Test installation with `maxatac -h`
+3. Test installation with `maxatac -h`

+4. Download reference data with `maxatac data`

-### Installing with pip
+### Installing with python virtualenv

-1. Create a virtual environment for maxATAC (conda is shown in the example) with `conda create -n maxatac python=3.9`.
+1. Create a virtual environment for maxATAC with `virtualenv -p python3.9 maxatac`.

 2. Install required packages and make sure they are on your PATH: samtools, bedtools, bedGraphToBigWig, wget, git, pigz.